- The DSA Woodshed

 Approach

-2D DP where dp[i][j] is the edit distance between the first i characters of word1 and the first j characters of word2.
-Space-optimized to a single row since each cell only depends on the current and previous row.
+2D DP where dp[i][j] is the edit distance between the first i characters of word1 and the first j characters of word2. edit_distance space-optimizes this to a single rolling row since each cell only depends on the current and previous row; the edit_distance_2d alternate keeps the full table for clarity.

 When to Use